ViBiOh/viws/README.md

 1. `/health` endpoint respond with HTTP/503 Status during 35 seconds.
 Your load-balancer has time to handle it
 1. [HTTP Server Shutdown](https://golang.org/pkg/net/http/#Server.Shutdown) without closing active connections, with a 10 seconds timeout

-## Version

-A `/version` endpoint is available for getting value of `VERSION` environment variable.

 ## Usage

 By default, server is listening on the `1080` port and serve content for GET requests from the `/www/` directory, which have to contains an `index.html`.
-It assumes that HTTPS is done, somewhere between browser and server (e.g. CloudFlare, ReverseProxy, Traefik, ...) so it sets HSTS flag by default, security matters.
+It assumes that HTTPS is done, somewhere between browser and server (e.g. CloudFlare, ReverseProxy, Traefik, ...) so it sets HSTS flag by default.

 ```bash
 Usage of viws: